kingszun/UniAD/README.md

 ## Results and Pre-trained Models
 UniAD is trained in two stages.
-The first stage is to train the perception modules (e.g., track and map), and the second stage initializes the weights trained from last stage and optimizes all task modules together.
+The first stage is to train the perception modules (e.g., track and map), and the second stage initializes the weights trained from last stage and optimizes all task modules together, including track, map, motion, occupancy and *planning*.
 We release pretrained checkpoints of both stages to facilitate the public usage.
 Results of each model are listed in the following tables.

 ### Stage-one: Perception training